 Even a person's willingness to step out of their comfort zone may come down to a question of trust.
 "People who trust themselves seek out new challenges," says Schumann.
 On an important note, they aren't slowed down by the fear of failure, either, as Schumann explains.

-7. Trust Own Perspective
+7 Trust Own Perspective

 Plus, people who trust themselves also believe in their own decisions and experiences.
 "Someone who has a high degree of self-trust will feel confident in their own perspective," says Saba Harouni Lurie, licensed marriage and family therapist, the owner and founder of

 People who trust themselves don't let the fear of failure rule their lives.
 "If you trust yourself, you will be able to face setbacks with ease and be willing to jump right in and try again," says Dr. Nicole Issa, PsyD and founder of

 How often do you celebrate your own achievements?
 "Individuals who trust themselves are able to give themselves credit where credit is due," says Dr. Issa.
 "If something goes well due to your hard work, for example, you are able to clearly see your contribution to the outcome and feel proud of yourself."
 This isn't about bragging or anything.
 Rather, it's healthy to celebrate whenever you do achieve a goal, so go ahead and give yourself a pat on the back — you deserve it.

 10 Be Vulnerable

 Grounded Therapist.
 They trust themselves to open up to others.
 If you're not typically one to open up and acknowledge what you worry about and struggle with, start small and with a small group of people or an individual you trust first — it may be hard, but can be rewarding.
 11 Accept Mistakes

 For the most part, people who trust themselves understand that mistakes are inevitable.
 "They can accept being wrong.
 They know they are not defined by being wrong from time to time," says Dash-Dougherty.
 Handling mistakes in a positive way can be a strong sign of positive self-esteem.
 And if anything, you'll learn from them.

-12. Make A Big Career Move
+12 Make A Big Career Move

 Even a person's ability to change jobs or switch careers can have a lot to do with this sense of trust.
 "Transitioning from one career to another takes a lot of effort, hard work, and persistence," says psychologist and life coach Ana Jovanovic from

 Taking it easy on yourself can be such a positive sign as well.
 "People with self-trust are unlikely to torment themselves with guilt, shame, or regret, when a decision turns out to have been wrong," says Jovanovic.
 "They can forgive themselves, learn from their mistakes and move forward."
 If this and the other signs sound familiar, then you likely do have a strong sense of trust in yourself as an individual.